jim79/jim79.github.io/_pages/about.md

   - /about.html
 ---

 I am a faculty member with the Department of Technical Education, Government of Kerala, India.
-Currently,I teach at the College of Enineering Trivandrum.
+Currently, I teach at the College of Enineering Trivandrum.